chrisant996/clink/docs/clink.md

 Supply an "on arg" function by including <code>onarg=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
 The function is passed five arguments, and it doesn't return anything (the function receives the same arguments as [Functions As Argument Options](#functions-as-argument-options)).

-- `arg_index` is the argument index in the argmatcher.
+- `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
-- `word` is a partial string for the word under the cursor, corresponding to the argument for which matches are being generated:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
+- `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
-- `word_index` is the word index in `line_state`, corresponding to the argument for which matches are being generated.
+- `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
 - `user_data` is a table that the argmatcher can use to help it parse the input line.